nikitavoloboev/data/macOS/apps/2do.md

 ![](https://i.imgur.com/2GEskG2.png)

+I made my `All` list sorted by `Modified date`.
+This lets me cleanly delete all tasks that have been sitting in my 2Do for too long with no activity and either delete them or act on them.

 ## URL Scheme
 [2Do URL schemes documentation](https://www.2doapp.com/kb/article/url-schemes.html) has everything.
 I use these URL schemes currently:
 - Go to 2Do list from URL scheme: `twodo://x-callback-url/showList?name=Read` (would go to to __Read__ list).